 An SSL (Secure Socket Layer) certificate ensures that all the information shared on your domain is secured from security threats.
 That means that when a user inputs their information on your site, it is safe.
 SSL certificates use public-key cryptography (asymmetric encryption) to encode all the data to keep it safe from cybercriminals.
 To do so, SSLs use two keys.
 One is the public key that can be accessed by every web user to request a secure connection with the site that has an SSL certificate.
 Another key is the private key that is kept hidden by the server and is used to decode the message received from the user’s browser.

-This ensure a safe connection between the two communicating parties to attackers at bay.
+This ensures a safe connection between the two communicating parties to keep attackers at bay.
 Only the individuals with the appropriate encryption/decryption keys can read the data shared between the user and the server.

 What is a Code Signing Certificate?

 A code signing certificate provides protection just like an SSL certificate, but it does not encrypt the data – rather, it confirms a publisher or a developer’s identity.
 It tells the users that the program or app is coming from a legitimate source, and no one has fiddled with it since it was first signed.